weliem/blessed-android/README.md

 ```java
 public void onCharacteristicUpdate(BluetoothPeripheral peripheral, byte[] value, BluetoothGattCharacteristic characteristic, GattStatus status)
 ```
 If you want to write to a characteristic, you need to provide a `value` and a `writeType`.
-The `writeType` is usually `WRITE_TYPE_DEFAULT` or `WRITE_TYPE_NO_RESPONSE`.
+The `writeType` is usually `WITH_RESPONSE` or `WITHOUT_RESPONSE`.
 If the write type you specify is not supported by the characteristic you will see an error in your log.
 For write operations you will get a callback on:
 ```java
 public void onCharacteristicWrite(BluetoothPeripheral peripheral, byte[] value, BluetoothGattCharacteristic characteristic, final GattStatus status)